chloeyeo/4-variations-of-QUICKSORT-implementation-and-performance-comparison/README.md

       and then uses INSERTION-SORT to sort the entire nearly-sorted array;
     - A variant of QUICKSORT using the median-of-three partitioning scheme; and
     - 3-WAY-QUICKSORT.

+2. Running empirical studies to compare the performance of each version of quicksort implemented in step 1.
+I have used:
+    - Different cutoff values to compare each version of quicksort;
+    - Compared the runnning times of InsertionSort and MergeSort;
+    -
+4.